mephistolist/godev/README.md

 # godev
-Very, very modest devops in Golang that needs work at this time.
+Very, very modest devops project in Golang that needs more work at this time.